jellewie/Unity-Gnorts/README.md

 * 4 Balista tower top
 * 5 Town square (Boost happiness based on amount of homes near.
 Can have a party to temponary boost more)
 * 6 Fire pit (This will make arrows in radkius X be on fire and do a little bit more dammage)(can only be build on stone structures)
+* 6 Fire pit (This will make arrows in radkius X be on fire and do a little bit more dammage)(can only be build on stone structures)
 * 7 Trap pit
 * 8 __C__astle (Hide if already placed, can change tax for happiness)